RamilZohrabli/Java-Practice/README.md

 I simply used `try` and `catch` blocks to handle the exception and to ignore the error for the normal flow of the code.

 ## Task2
-I used `try` and `catch` methods for showing the `IllegalArgumentException` error.
+I used `try` and `catch` blocks for showing the `IllegalArgumentException` error.
 When the user include negative number, the program automaticly says `Negative input is included`.
+Also it is not mandatory to use `try` and `catch`.
+And handling exceptions in the main method allows programmer to catch and handle these exceptions before they cause your program to terminate unexpectedly.
+So the reason I think is that, it guarantees the code's reliability and robustness